michaelzg/michaelzg.github.io/_posts/2018-09-03-akka-actor-fsm-comparison-part1.md

 ![akka-actor-chef-fsm](/assets/img/akka-actor-chef-fsm.png)

 A chef is given `Ingredients` to cook.
 Cooking can yield `CookedFood` which will then be plated and served to a limited amount of customers.
-However, cooking can also result in `BurntFood`, which means back to more cooking when more ingredients are received.
+However, cooking can also result in `BurntFood`, which means back to more cooking when more `Ingredients` are received.
 When all customers are served, the chef is done.

 There will be a manager actor interacting with the chef actor, periodically querying `AreYouDone` in which the chef will respond with its state in a `Reply`.